anishLearnsToCode/stop-words-removal/README.md

 preprocessing pipeline in any NLP project:
 1. Converting the entire corpus into a common case (either lowercase or uppercase)
 1. Extracting words/tokens from the corpus
-1. Removing all Punctuations from the selected tokens and retaining nly alphanumeric quantities
+1. Removing all Punctuations from the selected tokens and retaining only alphanumeric quantities
 1. Removing all Stopwords from the extracted tokens.
 1. Stemming the Token into it's root with any Stemming Algorithm

 We have seen Stemming in detail in the
 [Porter Stemmer Assignment](https://github.com/anishLearnsToCode/porter-stemmer)
-& in this notebook we see how to extract tokens, remove punctuation and removing stopwords.
+& in this notebook we see how to extract tokens, remove punctuation and remove stopwords.

 ## Implementation
 The implementation uses the popular